peterz1991/peterz1991.github.io/_posts/Image_Processing/2016-5-23-Notes-on-Nonconformist-Image-Processing-with-Graph-Laplacian.md

 $$z = Wy,$$

-where y is vectorized image, W is _a data-dependent matrix_, it can represent local filters or global filters:
+where y is a vectorized image, W is _a data-dependent matrix_, it can represent local filters or global filters:

 - Local filter: Sparse, but high-rank
 - Global filter: Dense, but low-rank